ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Related Work

-To sum up, we provide the initial and essential foundations for the analysis of shapes and their variability analysis under a Riemannian-like framework, called ResNet-LDDMM.
+While our ResNet-LDDMM operates on the original point clouds, \textit{Functional Maps} approaches require to define (\eg \cite{halimi2019unsupervised}) or to lean (\eg \cite{litany2017deep}) a descriptor function, which make them conceptually different.
 The rest of the paper is organized as follows.
-Sec. \ref{sec:introduction} formulates the diffeomorphic registration problem.
-A comprehensive survey is then drawn on non-rigid (diffeomorphic) registration, before summarizing the contributions the present work.
-In Sec. \ref{sec:ResNet-LDDMM} we describe our ResNet-LDDMM framework from both geometric and (unsupervised learning) neural networks perspectives.
-For pedagogical purposes, we also provide an algorithmic summary of ResNet-LDDMM (Algo. \ref{Algo:ResNet-LDDMM}) and how compute minimizing geodesics (Algo. \ref{Algo:GeometricFramework}).
-They represent the main ingredients for conducting statistical analysis.
+In Sec. \ref{sec:ResNet-LDDMM}, we describe our ResNet-LDDMM framework from both geometric and (unsupervised learning) neural networks perspectives.
 How ResNet-LDDMM naturally builds diffeomorphic transformations between shapes is formally elaborated in Sec. \ref{sec:Diffeos}.
 Furthermore, we provide a geometric description of the velocity fields accompanied by a qualitative interpretation on the registration methodology behind ResNet-LDDMM.
 Sec. \ref{sec:Experiments} is dedicated to multiple experiments.
-It includes, in particular, an ablation study regarding the key features of ResNet-LDDMM.
 Some concluding remarks and perspectives are drawn in Sec. \ref{sec:Conclusion}.